Today with... (RTÉ Radio 1): Seán O'Rourke (2013–2020)

 Taking over from Kenny in 2013, Sean O'Rourke presented the programme from September 2013 as Today with Seán O'Rourke.
 It was one of the most popular programmes on Radio 1 and one of RTÉ's most popular programmes across its radio networks.
 As of 2018, the programme had 312,000 daily listeners.
 It retained much of its format, and covered the main stories of the day, with analysis, sports coverage, news bulletins, in-depth features and consumer interest.
 O'Rourke presented his last show on 8 May 2020, and was succeeded by Sarah McInerney.

 Sarah McInerney (2020)

 Today with Sarah McInerney was presented, during the summer months of 2020, by Sarah McInerney.
 Launched on 11 May 2020, as the interim successor to Today with Seán O'Rourke, it was broadcast in the same 10:00 to 12:00 timeslot.
-Claire Byrne took over the timeslot in August 2020, and McInerney moved to presenting Drivetime alongside Cormac Ó Headhra.
+Claire Byrne took over the timeslot in August 2020, and McInerney moved to presenting Drivetime alongside Cormac Ó hEadhra.

 Claire Byrne (2020–2025)

-Byrne has hosted the show from 24 August 2020, and is due to leave by November 2025.
+Claire Byrne hosted the show from 24 August 2020 until November 2025.

 David McCullagh (2025–present)

-It was announced, in August 2025, that David McCullagh would take-over from Byrne as host of the show beginning in November 2025.
+It was announced, in August 2025, that David McCullagh would take-over from Byrne as host of the show beginning in late 2025.
+McCullagh started hosting the programme in November 2025.